Skip to content

 Fees

-An initial visit that includes consultation/evaluation and acupuncture treatment costs $210.
+An initial visit includes consultation/evaluation, and acupuncture treatment costs $210.
 Consultation only costs $80.
-We also have a prepaid discount plan for patient’s without insurance coverage for acupuncture.
+We also have a prepaid discount plan for patients without insurance coverage for acupuncture.
 Click this link for details.

 Get Well & Do Right!